top of page

 Skills That Help You Succeed in Photography

 You don’t have to be “born creative” to be a photographer.
-Skills can be learned — and improved with practice.
+Skills can be learned and improved with practice.
+Here are some essential skills that can help you succeed:

 Storage, batteries, camera, and other equipment